 There are two types of Microsoft accounts: personal accounts and work/school accounts.
 You can share only Spreadsheets from the same type of account.
-You can share spreadsheets from one personal account to another or from one work/school account to another.
-You can't share a spreadsheet between personal and school/work accounts.
+You can share spreadsheets from one personal account to another.
+You can share spreadsheets from one work/school account to another, but only within the same organization (or joined organizations).
+You can't share a spreadsheet between personal and school/work accounts or between work/school accounts from different organizations.

-NiceLabel will prompt other clients for Microsoft login when opening labels/solutions.
+NiceLabel will prompt other clients for Microsoft login when opening labels/ solutions.

-In the current Designer:
+In the current Desktop Designer: